 What's more important than picking one of the digital camera definitions is to figure out how you can use your digital camera in the most enjoyable and most productive way.

 How are digital cameras being used?
-Now that it's 2017, the use of digital cameras and digital video cameras is so widespread, that would require a lengthy article just to cover that topic.
+By 2017, the use of digital cameras and digital video cameras had become so widespread, that it would require a lengthy article just to cover that topic.
 Digital camera technology is routinely included in our laptop computers, our tablets, our cell phones, and now, even in most new cars.

 Medical imaging applications for digital cameras have exploded.
 But, what about some unique uses that will make your digital camera more useful?
 Here's the eye-opening list of unique and helpful ways to use your camera.

 1. Before you travel, take a close-up photo of a map of the area you'll be visiting.
 You'll be able to zoom in and scroll around without having to carry the map or worry about your smartphone navigation app failing you.